the8472/mldht/README.md

 * nat/firewall rules should not assume any particular remote port, as other DHT nodes are free to chose their own.
 * If no publicly routable IPv6 address is available then IPv6 should be disabled
 * If only NATed IPv4 addresses are available then multihoming mode should be disabled
+* The length of network interface send queues should be increased when the DHT node is operated in multihoming mode on a server with many public IPs.<br>This is necessary because UDP sends may be silently dropped when the send queue is full and DHT traffic can be very bursty, easily saturating too-small queues<br>Check system logs or netstat statistics to see if outgoing packets are dropped.
+* For similar reasons the maximum socket receive buffer size should be set to at least 2MB, which is the amount this implementation will request when configuring its sockets

 ## launch with redis export